amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 65.md

 Dallim Battle Strategy:
 Use fly speed to escape counterspell and melee range and cast a chain lightning or delayed blast fireball on the Bladesingers.
 Then go after the party, goal is to always stay flying out of melee range.

+Dallim has a contingency spell cast on him that activates when he gets below 30 hp.
+When it activates, it dimension doors him up to Ileus, who then teleports them away, back to Castellum.